pkpinto/TFnet/README.md

 Here different binding site mutation processes are compared.

+### HTML folder

+In the html folder one can find the html version of the notebooks, complete with produced figures.
+Without the database (which is 1.4Gb) there is no way to reproduce the results currently in all ipython notebooks, hence the html versions.
+The individual species notebooks have the code to download zipped files which contain smaller datasets relative to particular species, but these files are also quite large (~300Mb).

 ### Notes

 The analysis shown in species notebooks have been automated in independent